Ahmed Lemu: History and formation of Islamic Educational Trust

 On 16 November 1969, Lemu and his wife Aisha Lemu decided to establish their own organisation to do the things we are urging others to do, the Islamic Educational Trust.
 Aisha Lemu'a kitchen store was the first office of the IET at their house.
 Lemu was president, Alhaji Sani Ashafa Suleiman secretary general and Aisha Lemu finance secretary.
 The first task of the establishment was to ensure that all schools both the public and missionary in the North-Western State had qualified teachers for 'Islamic Religious Knowledge'.
 IET trained and employed teachers sending them to various schools within the Northern State of Nigeria.
-The first set of textbooks used in teaching Islamic Religion Knowledge in schools wer written by Lemu, Bashir Sambo and AbdurRahman Doi.
+The first set of textbooks used in teaching Islamic Religion Knowledge in schools were written by Lemu, Bashir Sambo and AbdurRahman Doi.

 One of the flagship trustee program is the Daawah Institute Nigeria.
 The organization gained support from notable Alhaji Sir Abubakar III Sultan of Sokoto and the then Military Governor of North-Western State Alhaji Usman Faruk.
 The IET had various programmes, including Annual Seminars for Muslim Undergraduates, Women's Classes, Daawah Mobile Corps and Weekend School.
 The first headquarters of IET was in Sokoto when Lemu was serving as the Sharia Judge of the Sokoto Court of Appeal in 1975, moving its headquarters to Minna in 1976 when he was transferred to serve as the first grand khadi Shari'ah Court of Appeal at the newly created Niger State.
 In 2019 the organization celebrated 50 years of existence.

 Lemu also founded the Dawah Coordination Council Of Nigeria and was its first President.
 An article on Lemu in Nigerian newspaper Dateline states that Lemu was among the ten most important figures in Islamic proselytisation in Nigeria.